 Myth #2: My child’s legs are too long!

 This 4 year old model has plenty of legroom in the Graco Turn2Me.
 Like all of our models, she was able to find a find a comfortable spot for her legs.
 She’s completely safe as well: leg injuries to rear facing kids are almost non-existent.

-At 4 years old, 34 lbs., and 39 inches, this child is perfectly content in her Diono Rainier, despite her long legs.
-Kiddos can put their legs up on the seat, cross-legged, over the sides, each child does what they find the most comfortable.
+At 4 years old, 34 lbs, and 39 inches tall, this child is perfectly content in her Diono Rainier, despite her long legs.
+Kiddos can put their legs up on the seat, cross-legged, over the sides — each child sits in the way they find the most comfortable.

 Myth #3: My child is SO uncomfortable!